not-napoleon/exotic-plant/content/garden/sum of cubes.md

 math: true
 title: "Sums of Cubes"
 date: 2023-09-02
-lastmod: 2023-09-02
+lastmod: 2023-12-23
 draft: false
 garden_tags: [ ]
 summary: "A proof by induction of a well known equality"
 status: "evergreen"
 ---

-It is well known that the sum of the first N integers, squared is equal to the sum of the first N cubes, and there are [many proofs](https://en.wikipedia.org/wiki/Squared_triangular_number) of this already.
+It is well known that the sum of the first N integers, squared, is equal to the sum of the first N cubes, and there are [many proofs](https://en.wikipedia.org/wiki/Squared_triangular_number) of this already.
 The geometric proof is both famous and beautiful.
 I, however, am a programmer, and as such, my first instinct is to prove by